i18next/react-i18next-gitbook/misc/universal-rendering.md

 ## pass language and translations down to client

-Both the i18nextProvider and translate hoc allows to pass in initial I18nStore and initial Language.
-By doing so the translations won't be loaded and initial clientside render will avoid any flickering or rerender by checksum mismatch:
+Both the [i18nextProvider](/components/i18nextprovider.md) and [translate hoc](/components/translate-hoc.md) allows to pass in initial I18nStore and initial Language.
+By doing so the translations won't be loaded and initial clientside render will avoid any flickering or rerender by checksum mismatch.

+For details check the docs of those components or have a look at the examples above.

 ## loadNamespaces helper